Claude Lefort: The double fence society

-Lefort characterizes the totalitarian system by a double "fence": Totalitarianism abolishes the separation between state and society: the political power permeates society, and all preexisting human relations – class solidarity, professional or religious cooperations – tend to be replaced with a one-dimensional hierarchy between those who order and those who obey.
-This is made possible especially through the association between state and the party hierarchy which is always very close, so that the party hierarchy becomes the effective power.
-Lefort, like other theorists, thus identifies the destruction of public space and its fusion with the political power as a key element of totalitarianism.

-Totalitarianism denies what Lefort calls "the principle of internal divisions of society", and its conception of society is marked by "the affirmation of the totality".
+Lefort characterizes the totalitarian system by a "double fence (double clôture).
+Totalitarianism abolishes the separation between state and society and the political power permeates society, and all preexisting human relations (class solidarity, professional or religious cooperations) tend to be replaced with a one-dimensional hierarchy between those who order and those who obey.
+This is made possible especially through the association between the state and the party hierarchy which is always very close, so that the party hierarchy becomes the effective power.
+Lefort, like other theorists, thus identifies the destruction of public space and its fusion with political power as a key element of totalitarianism.
+Moreover, totalitarianism denies what Lefort calls "the principle of internal divisions of society", and its conception of society is marked by "the affirmation of the totality".
 Every organization, association or profession is thus subordinated to the planning of the state.
-The differences of opinion, one of the values of democracy, is abolished so that the entire social body is directed towards the same goal; even personal tastes become politicized and must be standardized.
-The aim of totalitarianism is to create a united and a closed society, in which the components are not individuals and which is defined completely by the same goals, the same opinions and the same practices.
+The differences of opinion, one of the values of democracy, are abolished so that the entire social body is directed towards the same goal; even personal tastes become politicized and must be standardized.
+The aim of totalitarianism is to create a united and closed society, in which the components are not individuals and which is defined completely by the same goals, the same opinions and the same practices.
 Stalinism thus knew the "identification of the people to the proletariat, of the proletariat to the party, of the party to the management, of the management to the 'Égocrate'".

 Lefort demonstrates the central difference between totalitarianism and dictatorship: a dictatorship can admit competing transcendental principles, like religion; the ideology of the totalitarian party is religion.
-A dictatorship does not aim for the destruction and absorption of society, and a dictatorial power is a power of the state against society, that presupposes the distinction of the two; the plan of a totalitarian party is to merge state with society in a closed, united and uniform system, subordinated under the fulfilment of a plan – "socialism" in the case of the USSR.
-Lefort calls this system "people-one": "The process of identification of power and society, the process of homogenisation of the social space, the process of the closing up of society and the authority to enchain it in order to constitute the totalitarian system."
+A dictatorship does not aim for the destruction and absorption of society, and a dictatorial power is a power of the state against society, that presupposes the distinction of the two; the plan of a totalitarian party is to merge state with society in a closed, united and uniform system, subordinated under the fulfilment of a plan—"socialism" in the case of the USSR.
+Lefort calls this system "people-one": "The process of identification of power and society, the process of homogenization of the social space, the process of the closing up of society and the authority to enchain it in order to constitute the totalitarian system."